*AEG makes no guarantee or warranty as to the accuracy or authenticity of the information provided in each course.

 MINIMUM # TO RUN THE COURSE: 24 Attendees

 Geologists use topographic data on a daily basis for various tasks such as geomorphology interpretation, slope stability analysis, geologic and hazard mapping, environmental delineation, and design layout.
 This short course will delve into the collection methodology of this three dimensional topographic data and present examples of geologic analyses of it.
 The hands-on portion of the class will include data collection via UAV photogrammetry, and various forms of lidar collection including terrestrial, mobile, and airborne techniques.
 Classroom discussions will be held that provide insight into how the data is processed and analyzed for engineering geology applications.
+This course ties into Tuesday’s “Landslides and Engineering Geology in the Columbia River Gorge” field course by presenting the lidar analysis used to identify and map some of the spectacular landslides presented in that course.
+Overall, attendees will leave this short course with a holistic view of how 3D data is collected, its strengths and limitations in practical use, and a sample of the variety of ways it can be used to solve scientific and engineering problems.

 8:15-10:00 Data Acquisition